pancelor/pancelor.github.io/templates/posts/linecook.md

 ### linecook

-Linecook is a difficult arcade game about feeding birds from conveyor belts (very normal), made in about a week for [#ChainLetterJam](https://twitter.com/search?q=%23chainletterjam).
+Linecook is a frantic arcade game about feeding birds from conveyor belts (very normal), made in about a week for [#ChainLetterJam](https://twitter.com/search?q=%23chainletterjam).
 Play it online [here](https://pancelor.itch.io/linecook)!

 <a href="https://pancelor.itch.io/linecook">
 <figure>